 Parks worked closely with Martin Luther King Jr. and Malcolm X

-She eventually got a job an assistant to Congressman John Conyers
+She eventually got a job as an assistant to Congressman John Conyers

 The job was a boon for Parks' financial situation, as it offered a pension and health insurance.
 And Parks excelled at work that ranged from aiding homeless constituents to joining Conyers in protesting a General Motors decision to close local plants.
 Plus her past wasn't forgotten; Conyers once remarked, "Rosa Parks was so famous that people would come by my office to meet her, not me."